AnimeHiyoko/Hirschberg/README.md

   Nisha Janamanchi nishaj3@illinois.edu

 This Python notebook file implements the Hirschberg linear space complexity global alignment algorithm.
 It was benchmarked against the Needleman-Wunsch, homework 1 from BIOE 466, implementation to test the time complexity and the space complexity.
+To run the file yourself, download it and load up to google collab.

 How to use: